Ongoing Research Projects

 Gene-Based Nutritional Intervention for Diabetes

-Mainstreaming Street Vendors’ Welfare Through Food Safety Training
+Street Vendors’ Welfare and Food Hygiene Training in Punjab

 Funding Agency: Department of Local Government, Punjab